Adiabatic dynamics of coupled spins and phonons in magnetic insulators: Methods

 As $\epsilon$ is minimized with $s_a$, we have

 We define a spin response matrix $\chi^{\rm (sp)}$ as

 where the second equality holds if both $s_a$ and $u_l$ are small.
 Then we can obtain

 where we have restored the matrix form for simplicity.
 In practice, one can perturb the ground state structure with $u_l$ by manually moving the atoms from the equilibrium position and calculate the spin canting $s_a$ with respect to $u_l$.
-We used \eq{ksp-chi} to calculate $\ksp$ for bulk CrI$_3$, and the result is consistent with \eq{k-pp-force}.
-However, due to the slow convergence of spin relaxation, we recommend using \eq{k-pp-force} to calculate $\ksp$.
+We used \eq{ksp-chi} to calculate $\ksp$ for bulk CrI$_3$, and the result is consistent with \eq{k-sp-force}.
+However, due to the slow convergence of spin relaxation, we recommend using \eq{k-sp-force} to calculate $\ksp$.

 In \eq{full-mat}, $G$ is simply $\hbar$ times $\Omega$, where $\Omega$ is the Berry curvature.
 The latter is computed using Stokes' theorem as expressed by

 where $i$ and $j$ run over all DOF, and $\Phi_{ij}$ is the Berry phase around a diamond-shaped region of parameter space whose area appears in the denominator.
 Specifically for, e.g., a finite system with electronic ground state wave function $\ket{\psi}$,